bbauska/W3Cx-3of5/README.md

 -   Browser support is still not 100% complete (Safari and Internet Explorer still lack several important features),

 -   It is not possible to aggregate error messages.
-On submission, browsers show an error bubble next to the first invalid field, and there is no built-in way to *display all error messages for all invalid fields at the same time*,
+On submission, browsers show an error bubble next to the first invalid field, and there is no built-in way to <i>display all error messages for all invalid fields at the same time</i>,

 -   You cannot style the bubbles.